will62794/will62794.github.io/_posts/2026-01-20-bespoke-compilation.md

 Instead of building a whole compilation engine, we can try asking Claude to do these as one-off translations for us.
 This is a kind of standard transpilation/compilation task, but in a "bespoke" way, since we're not aiming to build any kind of generic compiler, and can also take advantage of any details specific to the given problem instance (more and more software problems seem to be falling under this type of "bespoke" category with LLMs).
 Some [other folks](https://arxiv.org/abs/2406.03003) have tried doing this recently for a variety of standard programming languages.

-Since we already have TLC as an existing, reference interpreter, we can also ask Claude to generate an automated validation harness for us i.e. one that checks (at least for a finite domains), that the output of the optimized C++ version of the model exactly matches that from the original TLA+ model.
+Since we already have TLC as an existing, reference interpreter, we can also ask Claude to generate an automated validation harness for us i.e. one that checks (at least for finite domains), that the output of the optimized C++ version of the model exactly matches that from the original TLA+ model.
 This gives us a convenient kind of (approximately) verified compilation step for going from high level TLA+ spec to a lower level model.

-We can easily try this out for a given TLA+ spec by condensing this whole workflow into a prompt to Claude Code (more conveniently, wrap it into a [skill](https://code.claude.com/docs/en/skills)).
+We can easily try this out for a given TLA+ spec by condensing this whole workflow into a prompt to Claude Code (i.e. wrap it into a [skill](https://code.claude.com/docs/en/skills)).
 The prompt itself was developed over a few rounds of trial and error and refinement, to make sure Claude knew how to generate scripts with the right arguments, compare outputs properly, etc. The overall prompt is as follows:

 <style>